softforpc/downloads/README.md

-# downloads
+# Software Downloads
-Download Free Software for Windows and Mac Computers
+Download Free Software for Windows and Mac Computers at https://www.softforpc.com